🇺🇸

 5 Cognitive Abilities of the RIOT

-Our team here at Riot IQ selected what we believed were the 5 most important broad intelligence abilities: Verbal Reasoning, Fluid Reasoning, Spatial Ability, Working Memory, and Processing Speed.
+Our team here at Riot IQ selected what we believed were the 5 most important broad intelligence abilities: Verbal Reasoning, Visuospatial Ability, Working Memory, Processing Speed, and Reaction Time.
 Readers familiar with other intelligence tests may notice that the broad cognitive abilities on the RIOT are the same as those on the fifth edition of the Wechsler Adult Intelligence Scale (WAIS-5).
 Our Chief Scientist (Dr. Russell T. Warne) selected these abilities in January 2024, before the WAIS-5’s developers announced the same abilities in April 2024.
 This independent convergence in scientific opinion vindicates our team's decision to measure these five abilities.
 These are shown in Figure 1, and described in detail below.

 Figure 1.
 The hierarchical model of intelligence, an alternate theoretical perspective on the structure of intelligence.